mjbaker474/CS361_Microservice-A/README.md

 This microservice tracks the time spent writing a journal entry.
 The client can sends a request to the service to start the timer when journaling is initiated, then sends another request to the service when journaling is completed to stop the timer.
-The service then calculates the total elapsed time spent journaling and and returns it to the client.
+The service then calculates the total elapsed time spent journaling and returns it to the client.

 ## Communication Contract